How to Remove Paint from Concrete

 You’ll first need to clear the area of any dirt or debris using a broom or a vacuum cleaner, which makes the cleaning process easier.
-Prepare a solution of warm water and soap, or warm water and trisodium phosphate (TSP), then use a wide-wire brush to scrub the surface.
-If you use TSP, remember to wear a pair of gloves.
+Prepare a solution of warm water and soap, or warm water and a trisodium phosphate (TSP) alternative, then use a wide-wire brush to scrub the surface.
+If you use TSP rather than opting for an alternative, remember to wear long sleeves, goggles, and a pair of gloves.
 Give your solution about two to three hours to dry.

 2. Apply a paint stripper

 After the cleaning, some paint may have already started to chip.
 Scrape off as much as possible and apply paint stripper to the rest of the area.
 You can use turpentine or mineral spirits.
 If this doesn’t work, use a paint stripper recommended specifically for concrete.

 3. Give the paint stripper some time to set